The Disaster Lab Develops and Validates Practical Innovations for Disaster Preparation, Response, and Recovery.

 FIRE Foundry and Workforce Development

-Dr. Thomas Azwell, Dr. Joshua Dimon, Sukh Singh, and Chief Jason Weber launched FIRE Foundry in 2021 and the program continues to onboard new cohorts and grow its impact on the future of the fire service.
-The program's objective is to train and empower underrepresented and underfunded community members to become a science and technology-savvy, community-oriented wildfire prevention workforce.
-The program provides job training and skills development for full-time work in fire service and related fields.
+Dr. Thomas Azwell, Dr. Joshua Dimon, Sukh Singh, and Chief Jason Weber launched FIRE Foundry in 2021 in partnership with the College of Marin and the program continues to onboard new cohorts and grow its impact on the future of the fire service.
+The program's objective is to train and empower underrepresented and underfunded community members to become a science and technology-savvy, community-oriented fire service workforce.
+The program provides job training and skills development for full-time work in fire services and related fields.

 Our lab believes that diversity, technology aptitude, and applied experience are all essential for fire departments and service organizations to take on growing problems that come with climate change and disaster response.
 We continue to facilitate workshops and opportunities for recruits to develop hands on skills with key technologies such as GIS, remote sensing, aeronautics, robotics, and ecological practices.